nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable by building applications that democratize access to explanations.
 Topics of interest are rationale generation, data-centric interpretability, information-seeking dialogue, and evaluation measures for generated text.

 # News 🤩
+2023-05-19 : Inseq accepted to ACL 2023!
+[MultiTACRED](https://arxiv.org/abs/2305.04582) which I reviewed for my colleagues has been accepted as well.
 2023-02-27 : Inseq pre-print published on arXiv.
 2022-12-26 : Three papers accepted to ESSV and HUCAPP.
 New interpretability library Inseq (project led by Gabriele Sarti) now available on GitHub.
 2022-11-21 : Journal paper about "Interactive Explainable AI" accepted to KI.